Hebburn: Sport

 Hebburn Town F.C., formed in 1912, and Hebburn Reyrolle F.C. are the town's local non-league football teams.
 Hebburn Argyle, which existed in the early 1900s, reformed several years ago as a youth club.

 Athletics is also catered for at Monkton Stadium, home of Jarrow and Hebburn Athletic Club, where Brendan Foster, Steve Cram and David Sharpe are notable past runners.

 A short lived greyhound racing track was opened in 1945.
 The plans to build the track were passed in September 1944 and it cost £30,000 to construct a venue that could accommodate 6,000 people.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The track was trading in 1947 but it is not known when it closed.

 Transport

-It has a station on the Tyne and Wear Metro called Hebburn Metro station.
-Frequent bus services to South Shields, Jarrow, Gateshead and Newcastle are available to catch on Station Road.